xoofx/NPlug/src/NPlug.Proxy/readme.md

 # NPlug.Proxy

+This package provides a native proxy for NPlug deployed when not using NativeAOT or when using the NPlug.Validator for Unit tests.

-Package providing a native proxy for NPlug.
-This package is not meant to be used directly.
+This package is not meant to be used directly but is referenced internally by NPlug and NPlug.Validator.

+See the GitHub repository for more information.